 In November 2020, a Reddit poster attempted to use the feature on an unactivated Watch running watchOS 4.1 but initially failed.
 Following an email from Apple Executive Relations explaining it can trigger the function without activation, a second test connected a call to 911 after three minutes.

 One early example of the Apple Watch Emergency SOS feature working was the November 2020 story of kite surfer John Zilles, who crashed his hydrofoil in shark-infested waters a mile off the California coastline.
-Using the Apple Watch, Zilles called his son to send his number to the harbor patrol, before making the call himself.
+Using the Apple Watch, Zilles called his son to send his number to the harbor patrol before calling himself.
 A patrol boat later rescued him.

 The Emergency SOS feature also helped save one woman's life in late 2017, after a drunk driver rear-ended a car, causing it to fly into the air.
-Kacie Anderson, who triggered the alert with her Apple Watch after recovering from blacking out, was found to have severe concussion, brain swelling, and bulging disks from the accident, and is still recuperating from the injuries.
+Kacie Anderson, who triggered the alert with her Apple Watch after recovering from blacking out, was found to have a severe concussion, brain swelling, and bulging disks from the accident and is still recuperating from the injuries.

 The Apple Watch Series 3 costs $199 for 38mm and $229 for 42mm.
 While it initially had a cellular variant, it is now only sold in GPS.